ORIGINAL RESEARCH article

 While some evidence exists that dental anxiety can be caused by aversive dental experiences (3, 4), there is also evidence that a person's cognitions play a key role in maintaining dental anxiety (27, 28).
 The dental setting presents ambiguous and uncertain situations for many patients, and patients can easily differ from one another in how they interpret the same situation.
 In the Development phase, we determined which scenarios produced the greatest difference in positive/negative VAS ratings between those with high dental anxiety and the rest of the sample for inclusion in the MoDAIB.
 We began with six scenarios in each of the five factors.
 Interestingly, while most or all the Medical Catastrophe (6 of 6), Fear of Pain (5), and Anticipation (4) scenarios were retained, only 3 Interpersonal and 2 Worry scenarios were kept for the MoDAIB.
 Scenarios related to Medical Catastrophe and Fear of Pain address physical sensations, both painful and non-painful, experienced during dental treatment.
 Similarly, Anticipation scenarios reflect looking ahead to such physical and possibly painful sensations, such as sitting in the waiting room or in the dental chair before dental treatment begins.
 Meanwhile, Interpersonal and Worry scenarios may reflect less imminent or less threatening issues, such as the front office staff member being annoyed at a patient arriving late.

 Individuals with high levels of dental anxiety anticipate dental treatment to be more painful than those low in dental anxiety (29, 30), and there is evidence that individuals are more anxious about dental procedures they have not yet experienced (31, 32).
-In our sample, individuals with high dental anxiety were less likely to report that they had experienced the scenarios than were other participants MoDAIB scenarios representing painful and non-painful physical sensations may be at the same time less familiar but also more relevant to dentally anxious individuals.
+In our sample, individuals with high dental anxiety were less likely to report that they had experienced the scenarios than were other participants.
+MoDAIB scenarios representing painful and non-painful physical sensations may be at the same time less familiar but also more relevant to dentally anxious individuals.

-Cognitive-behavioral interventions can be designed to modify a person's negative interpretations in context of dentistry (the “cognitive” in “cognitive-behavioral”) (33).
+Cognitive-behavioral interventions can be designed to modify a person's negative interpretations in the context of dentistry (the “cognitive” in “cognitive-behavioral”) (33).
 The therapeutic strategy known as Cognitive Bias Modification (CBM), is a way of “modifying bias in information processing” (34), and aims to change a person's bias toward threatening situations, thereby reducing their anxiety.
 In a meta-analysis of CBM for social anxiety disorder, Liu and colleagues found a greater effect for interpretational bias than for attentional bias (35).

 Findings from our study do not allow us to make generalized statements regarding the interpretation style of all individuals with high levels of dental anxiety, and interventions for dental anxiety should be tailored in each case to account for individual differences in the experience of dental anxiety.
 As a part of a screening, the MoDAIB can give the dental team important knowledge of how their particular patient interprets the dental setting.
 If a patient scores highly on the MoDAIB, it can tell the dentist that this patient is more likely than not to interpret ambiguous situations negatively, which may further exacerbate their dental anxiety and impede treatment progress.
 Patients with a more negative interpretational bias (as measured by a high MoDAIB score) may benefit from more explicit communication from the dental team about the proposed treatments and what the patients can expect during procedures as far as physical sensations.